SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

   These access controls will let administrators and users share neutron related resources with other projects.

 admin
   The most powerful role in OpenStack.
-Only given to some Operators of the Cloud Infratructure.
+Only given to some Operators of the Cloud Infrastructure.

 ## Context